Maia-Everett/lintian.eu/_posts/2024-06-09-warcraft-retrospective-29.md

 ![The Oracle](/assets/wr/anakin_blood_sample.jpg)
 {% endfigure %}

-It's important for fantasy writers to recognize the difference between two types of mysteries: those that are meant to be revealed later for a satisfying payoff, and those that never, ever, should be answered, because any answer would inevitably be less satisfying than no answer. *And not giving answers is fine.*
+It's important for fantasy writers to recognize the difference between two types of mysteries: those that are meant to be revealed later for a satisfying payoff, and those that never, ever, should be answered, because any answer would inevitably be less satisfying than no answer.
+And in the latter case, *not giving answers is fine*, and almost nobody will ask for them anyway.

 In the *Star Wars* original trilogy, the Force was introduced as a mysterious spiritual... *something* that bound all life together and that Jedi could tap into through intense training and discipline.
 Even the Jedi themselves didn't know what exactly the Force *was*, and they spent their entire lives figuring that out.
 And that was completely fine!
 Star Wars was never really *about* figuring out the nature of the Force, and it provided a nice mystical side to an otherwise materialistic setting.
 I don't think there were many people who were dying to have the Force explained, and those who were probably just had their own headcanon explanations they were happy with.